Yard waste collection will resume the week of March 2, 2020

 Collection occurs from March to December.
-For residents receiving curbside collection, yard waste collection begins the week of March 6-10, 2017, and runs until the week of December 11-15, 2017.
+For residents receiving curbside collection, yard waste collection begins the week of March 2-6, 2020.
 Yard waste collection includes organics such as plants, grass trimmings, and tree trimmings from residential dwellings.
 Kitchen scraps and food waste are not accepted.
 Using the City issued, green-lid yard waste cart, residents can put out their yard waste by 7:00am bi-weekly on their regular collection day.

 What goes in your yard waste cart?

 |Weeds||Dirt, sod, rocks and tree stumps|